 Passion Leads to Effort

 Passionate people are also persistent.
 They will work hard towards their goals.
 However, it looks different depending on what type of passion you are experiencing.
-In obsessive passion, people are rigid in their persistence and don’t experience positive emotions.
+An obsessively passionate person is rigid in her persistence and doesn’t experience positive emotions.
 They continue to persist and put in the effort even at great cost to other aspects of their life.
 People with harmonious passion, on the other hand, are in control of the activity and decide when to engage in it or not.
 They can choose to stop at any time.
 Their persistence is flexible.
 This plays an important role in recovering from injury…

 When a passionate dancer is injured